noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	- enable two way interactive communication session between the users browser and a server
 	- send messages to servers and receive event driven responses without having to poll the server for a reply

+## best practices
+	- use a reverse proxy to detect websocket handshakes, pre-process them, and then route the clietns to a real websocket server
+		- helps to keep the cookie/authentication logic separate from the websocket server

+## lifecycle
+	-

 # DOM